 The I/O Psychology area at the University of Western Ontario is led by a faculty of leading researchers in broad areas including personnel selection, leadership, workplace attitudes, and teamwork.
 Our program encourages research collaborations among students and faculty, and these often result in publications in top-tier journals.
 We balance research exposure with opportunities to gain applied consulting experience through our Research Unit for Work and Productivity (RUWP), which is a student-led initiative that tackles several consulting projects each year.
 In sum, our program includes a spectrum of opportunities for learning the science and practice of I/O Psychology.

-Faculty in this cluster include: Dr. Natalie Allen, Dr. Alex Benson, Dr. Joan Finegan, Dr. Richard Goffin, Dr. John Meyer, Dr. Mitch Rothstein, Dr. Jennifer Robertson, Dr. Johanna Weststar
+Faculty in this cluster include: Dr. Natalie Allen, Dr. Alex Benson, Dr. M. Blair Evans, Dr. Joan Finegan, Dr. Richard Goffin, Dr. John Meyer, Dr. Mitch Rothstein, Dr. Jennifer Robertson, Dr. Johanna Weststar

-For more information about the Industrial/Organizational Psychology area at Western please click: http://www.iopsychwestern.com/
+For more information about the Industrial/Organizational Psychology area research and scholarship please click: http://www.iopsychwestern.com/